rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 * `(V disjoint-to W) := ((V & W) == {})`
 * `(V disjoint-to W) <-> (W disjoint-to V)`

-Note that any two subsets of two disjoint sets are also disjoint from one another.
-That is because otherwise, both subsets would not be subsets to their respective super-sets.
+Note that two non-empty subsets of two disjoint sets are also disjoint from one another.
+That is because otherwise, both subsets could not be subsets to their respective super-sets.

 **CLARIFICATION**
-Set A is **coupled** with set D because both sets have the common element 2.
+Set A is **coupled** with set D because both sets have element 2 as a common element.

 * `(V coupled-with W) := ((V & W) != {})`
 * `(V coupled-with W) <-> (W coupled-with V)`